-A panel of five distinguished judges will review the top applications and choose the winner based on its novelty, scientific merit, and ability to be translated to the clinic.
+A panel of distinguished judges will review the top applications and choose the winner based on its novelty, scientific merit, and ability to be translated to the clinic.
 The panel will review finalist submissions on a blinded basis and select a winner that best meets the competition’s criteria.

-Applications need to be submitted as a PDF of no more than 3 pages, not including any appendices or supplemental sections.
+Applications need to be submitted as a PDF of no more than three pages, not including any appendices or supplemental sections.
 Applications should address the background and significance of the idea, its clinical relevance, and propose a workplan for how it might be tested.
 Visit the Case Examples page for help thinking of an idea.